redhatci/ansible-collection-redhatci-ocp/roles/create-helmchart/README.md

 Name                     | Default                                                                    | Description
 -------------------      | ------------                                                               | -------------
-attach_product_listing   | false                                                                      | If set to true, it would attach product-listing to Helm Chart certification project. create_helmchart_project | false                                                                      | If set to true, it would create a new Helm Chart certification project. chart_name               | None                                                                       | If defined, it would create Helm Chart certification project, chart_name will be used as project and chart name repository               | None                                                                       | If defined, it will be used for chart_name, the value for this `repository` variable can be dummy but please give more meaningful as chart_name
+create_helmchart_project | false                                                                      | If set to true, it would create a new Helm Chart certification project. chart_name               | None                                                                       | If defined, it would create Helm Chart certification project, chart_name will be used as project and chart name repository               | None                                                                       | If defined, it will be used for chart_name, the value for this `repository` variable can be dummy but please give more meaningful as chart_name